Assistant Professor and Co-director of the Center for Oral History and Cultural Heritage

 Kevin Greene earned his Ph.D. at the University of North Carolina at Greensboro in 2011 and arrived at the University of Southern Mississippi in 2012 as a Visiting Assistant Professor of African American History.
+Dr. Greene holds a joint appointment in the Departments of Interdisciplinary Studies and History.
 He has taught courses in American history, African American history, World history, Research Methodology, and Musical history at various colleges and universities including the University of Southern Mississippi, the University of North Carolina at Greensboro, East Carolina University, and Wake Technical Junior College.
 He specializes in U.S., African American, Vernacular Music, and Transnational history.
 His research investigates the intersections of African American community and identity development with consumer and music culture from both a national and transnational perspective, while focusing closely on the importance of blues and jazz in those formations.

 Dr. Greene’s first book, “Just a Dream:” The Invention and Reinvention of Big Bill Broonzy, a cultural examination of the life of William “Big Bill” Broonzy, is currently under review for publication at the University of North Carolina Press and he has a recent in the Journal of Urban History titled “Just a Dream: Big Bill Broonzy, the Blues, and Chicago’s Black Metropolis.”
 His work contributes to current historiography that places the importance of Chicago’s black metropolis in the development of African American identity, race consciousness, the black aesthetic, and blues culture from 1900 to 1960.
 Further, it recreates the important historical factors that equally challenged and sustained the careers of twentieth-century African American artists like Broonzy as they navigated race, class, sexuality, violence, urbanization, migration, and industrialization.